QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-07-22-repository-structure.md

 order: 3
 ---

 In order for the plugin to be able to read the repository correctly, the repository must have a specific structure.
-Generally the structure looks like
-this:
+Generally the structure looks like this:

     Repository root
     ├── README (encouraged)
     ├── metadata.ini (required)
     └── collections
-        ├── [Collection1 register id] (the id string used in "collections" in metadata.ini) │   ├── expressions (optional, containing JSON files with QGIS Expressions) │   ├── image (optional, containing all kinds of image files) │   ├── models (optional, containing Processing models)
+        ├── [Collection1 register id] (the id string used in "collections" in metadata.ini) │   ├── checklists (optional, containing checklist definition JSON files) │   ├── expressions (optional, containing JSON files with QGIS Expressions) │   ├── image (optional, containing all kinds of image files) │   ├── models (optional, containing Processing models)